This lesson will demonstrate how to create a feed in ArcGIS Velocity.

 When configuring a feed, it is important to define the schema of the data you are receiving.
 Velocity makes a best attempt at defining that schema when it samples the data, estimating the data format, field delimiter, field type, and field name properties.

-- Explore the Field Types returned from the sampled data records.
+- Explore the field types returned from the sampled data records.

 For delimited data, Velocity makes an estimation of the field type based on the sampled records.
 It is important to review the field types and confirm they are correct.
 For example, if a field is derived to be a number, but you know the values in the field represent coded values, it is a best practice to change the field type to a string.
 In this lesson, you will accept the default field types that were returned.

-- Explore the Field Name values returned.
+- Explore the field name values returned.

 Velocity has derived field names when it sampled the file.
 Field names will be populated for delimited data when a header row appears to be present.
 You can rename fields now as well as uncheck any unnecessary fields.
+In this lesson, you will accept the default field names that were returned.

 - Click Next to confirm the schema of the data.